Sololevl/Buyer-Lead-In/README.md

 ## What's Done vs Skipped

 ### Done
+- **Dynamic Dashboard:** A real-time, debounced search and filter system with URL state synchronization is complete.
+This provides a fast, modern experience by updating the leads list automatically as the user types, eliminating the need for a "submit" button.
 - **Database & Data Model:** Created the required Prisma data models for Buyer Leads, including enums for `city`, `propertyType`, `BHK`, `timeline`, `source`, and `status`.
 - **CSV Import/Export:** Users can import up to 200 rows from CSV and export existing leads.
 Proper mapping and validation are implemented.
 - **Zod Validation:** Both frontend and backend validations are implemented using Zod to ensure data integrity and consistent error reporting.
-- **Authentication:** Implemented authentication using **Magic Link** (email-based login) for secure access.
+- **Authentication:** Implemented authentication using **Secure Link** (email-based login) for secure access.
 - **View/Edit Data:** Users can view all leads and edit their details.
 Ownership of leads is enforced via `ownerId`.
 - **Search & Filtering:** Added a search bar with filtering functionality to quickly find leads based on different fields (name, city, status, etc.).
-- **Status:** Status included in table, but no inline dropdown quick-action in the table.
+- **Status:** Status included in table.

 ### ⏭ Skipped / Future Improvements
 - **Server-side Authorization & SSR:** Currently, all pages are client components and authorization is handled on the client.
 For production-grade security, server-side authorization could be added.
 - **Role-based Access Control:** Multi-user roles and permissions are not implemented yet.
 - **Tag Chips with Typeahead:** Not implemented.
 Tags are stored as arrays but there’s no chip-based UI with typeahead yet.
 - **Optimistic Edits with Rollback:** Edits are applied after API response, no rollback UX is implemented.
-- **File Uploads (`attachmentUrl`):** Not implemented; could be useful for storing related documents (e.g., ID proof, agreements).

-⚠️ **Note:** From the suggested bonus features, I implemented **basic full-text search** but skipped the others due to time constraints.
-These skipped items are good candidates for future enhancement.
+- **Communication Logging:** Add a feature to log interactions such as calls, emails, or meetings.
+Each log could include notes and a timestamp, creating a comprehensive and filterable communication history for each lead.